Skip to content

 Path 2: SAP HCM for S/4HANA (H4S4)

-For organisations that require on-premise HR — due to data residency regulations, payroll complexity, or organisational readiness constraints — SAP HCM for S/4HANA (H4S4) provides an on-premise HR solution running natively on S/4HANA.
+For organizations that require on-premise HR — due to data residency regulations, payroll complexity, or organizational readiness constraints — SAP HCM for S/4HANA (H4S4) provides an on-premise HR solution running natively on S/4HANA.
 H4S4 is SAP’s strategic on-premise HR product, supported on S/4HANA through 2040.

 The migration from ECC HCM to H4S4 is typically performed as part of a brownfield system conversion.
-For organisations with highly customised payroll schemas or complex time evaluation logic, this is not a trivial migration — but it is structurally cleaner than a reimplementation.
+For organizations with highly customized payroll schemas or complex time evaluation logic, this is not a trivial migration — but it is structurally cleaner than a reimplementation.

 Path 3 and Path 4: PCE and the two-tier model

-The two-tier model — SuccessFactors Employee Central as system of record for global HR master data and talent processes, with the existing on-premise SAP HCM payroll engine retained as H4S4 on S/4HANA — is a common pragmatic path for large organisations with complex payroll.
-It allows organisations to modernise talent management without the risk of migrating complex payroll logic to the cloud before the organisation is ready.
+The two-tier model — SuccessFactors Employee Central as system of record for global HR master data and talent processes, with the existing on-premise SAP HCM payroll engine retained as H4S4 on S/4HANA — is a common pragmatic path for large organizations with complex payroll.
+It allows organizations to modernize talent management without the risk of migrating complex payroll logic to the cloud before the organization is ready.

 GCC workforce compliance: requirements that cannot be assumed